Abbotsford campus, B370

 MA, Developmental Psychology, SFU

-Donna also has a background in linguistic and epistemological development.
-During her MA, she completed several empirical projects examining the development of language and knowledge understanding in infants and children.
-She also conducted several critical analyses of concepts typically employed in the developmental literature (e.g., morality, expectation, surprise, understanding, knowing, believing).
+Dr. Tafreshi also has a background in linguistic and epistemological development.
+In particular, she is interested in the development of language and knowledge understanding in infants and children.
+She is also interested in language-use in developmental psychology research, including the analysis of concepts typically employed in the developmental literature (e.g., morality, expectation, surprise, understanding, knowing, believing).

 Tafreshi, D. (2020).
 On the interpretative nature of quantitative methods and psychology’s resistance to qualitative methods.
 In J. T. Lamiell & K. L. Slaney (Eds.).
 Problematic research practices and inertia in scientific psychology: History, sources, and recommended solutions.
 Routledge.